vgpass/sqlalchemy-challenge/README.md

 ![Temperature histogram for Waihee](SurfsUp/Output/temp_frequency.png)

 Finally, a python script was written to create an API using the Flask framework.
+Below is a simple layout of my home page.

     Welcome to the Climate App API!